keploy/community-blog/clrtjus5f000108jy4cf09up7.md

         completed: false
 ```

-YAML exhibits high readability and appears quite natural, especially when one doesn't focus on distinct brackets and colons.
-The second version, being more concise, may appear more convenient to certain individuals, as we can see above.
 You can find the [source code on GitHub](https://github.com/Sonichigo/yaml-dsl/).

 Now, what?

-We must take this YAML File and convert it into an JSON, to make it usable in Insight's dashboard based on how long does it take user to complete it's task and substacks for example.
-Let's create `schema.py` where we will define the yaml schema based on above: -
+Now, we must take this YAML File and convert it into an JSON file, to make it usable in Insight's dashboard based on how long does it take user to complete it's task and substacks for example.

+## Creating Schema for YAML File

+Let's create `schema.py` where we will define the our YAML schema, as we create earlier: -

 ```yaml
 task_list_schema = {